Location: Athens, the Greek Islands, and Delphi

 In particular, these field trips:

-- Offer students a chance to tour locations that figure prominently in the history and theory of Greek rhetoric
+- Offer students a chance to tour locations that figure prominently in the history and theory of Greek rhetoric and performance, and to experience how the locations are engaged in a contemporary world

 - Offer students a chance to witness professional performances of classical plays by such playwrights as Euripides, Sophocles, and Aeschylus.